brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 3 bht.md

 ### Albert Barnes:
 1. "It is the will or command of God that you should be holy."
-2. "This text...is a proof only that he requires holiness."
+2. "The word here rendered 'sanctification'...means here 'purity of life,' and particularly abstinence from those vices which debase and degrade the soul."
-3. "Sanctification consists in two things: (1) In 'ceasing to do evil;' and, (2) In 'learning to do well.'"
+3. "The first work of sanctification is in overcoming the propensities to evil in our nature, and checking and subduing the unholy habits which we had formed before we became Christians; the second part of the work consists in cultivating the positive principles of holiness in the soul."

 ### Marvin Vincent:
-1. "Fornication.
-Paul wrote from Corinth, where sensuality in the guise of religion was rife."
+1. "In Thessalonica, besides the ordinary licentious customs of the Gentiles, immorality was fostered by the Cabeiric worship."
-2. "In Thessalonica, besides the ordinary licentious customs of the Gentiles, immorality was fostered by the Cabeiric worship."
+2. "Sensuality in the guise of religion was rife."
 3. "About the time of Paul, a political sanction was given to this worship by deifying the Emperor as Cabeirus."

 ### John Calvin:
 1. "For this end ye are Christians — this the gospel aims at — that ye may sanctify yourselves to God."
 2. "Where the knowledge of God reigns, lusts must be subdued."
 3. "He would, therefore, have us keep our body pure from all uncleanness."

 ### Philip Schaff: